By Length of Wear

 It happens to everyone—this age-related condition that makes it harder to focus on nearby objects.

-Lenses for Astigmatism are referred to as Toric lenses.
-Astigmatism is a common condition that can result in blurred or distorted vision at all distances, varying with the amount of Astigmatism.
+Astigmatism is a common condition that causes blurred or distorted vision at all distances.

 Required fields are marked with an asterisk *